Lighting the Flame: Sparking Interest in Hematology

 Would you like to take a more active role in fostering the next generation of professionals in hematology?
 Are you:

 - A (hematology) professor or mentor who would like to tell students or junior residents about this opportunity?
 You can refer them to the ‘Lighting the Flame’ program.
 The online platform will be freely available to all.
-We welcome any suggestions you might have on content (summer job opportunities or other),
+We welcome any suggestions you might have on content

 - An EHA member (researcher and/or clinician) who would like to share their experience?
 Stay tuned for the survey we will soon send out